DACK-OF-ALL-TRADES/explorer/README.md

 ## 🧰 Dependencies and Tools:
- 1. __Dependencies__ - In order to run the app, we installed the following dependencies:
+ In order to run the app, we installed the following dependencies:

  _Client Side_
  ````